 - Submit your manuscript, including tables, figures, appendices, etc., as a single file (Word or RTF are accepted).

-- Articles should not exceed 7,000 words (including quotations, notes, and references); and book reviews 1,000 words.
+- Articles should not exceed 7,000 words or 25 pages (including quotations, notes, and references).

 - Do not include a title page.